Hedgehogs.

 More than anything, we must actively keep plants, hedgerows, bushes and fallen leaves intact.
 We need to start encouraging nature and plant life, not cutting it back or clearing it away.

-Remember that so-called ‘weeds’ are plants too, and these are usually important food sources for insects, bees and small mammals.
+Remember that so-called ‘weeds’ are plants too, and these are usually important food sources for insects and small mammals.

 No matter how safe the manufacturers claim their biological poisons are, chemicals like Roundup, other glyphosate-based herbicides and other toxic garden sprays and pest pellets are designed to KILL life.

-Despite the fact that they are designed to kill only some life, the target plants and small animals are always part of an ecosystem with other life, which means if we use chemicals at the bottom of the food chain, we are poisoning and negatively affecting ALL life up the food chain too.
+Despite the fact that these poisons are designed to kill only some life, the ‘target’ plants and small animals are always part of an ecosystem with other life, which means if we use chemicals at the bottom of the food chain, we are poisoning and negatively affecting ALL life up the food chain too.

-For example, if we spray weedkiller, and a hedgehog eats insects which were on or around that plant, the hedgehog will be poisoned too.
+For example, if we spray weedkiller, and a Hedgehog eats insects which were on or around that plant, the Hedgehog could be poisoned too.
+And by killing some plants which support insects that Hedgehogs eat, we’re taking away important food sources for Hedgehogs.

 Hedgehogs often struggle to move around to find food sources.

-Where possible we should be adding holes for them in the bottom of garden fences, using lower borders around plant beds (maximum 15cm high), or using plants as borders instead of fences.
+Where possible we should be adding holes for Hedgehogs in the bottom of garden fences, using lower borders around plant beds (maximum 15cm high), or using plants as borders instead of fences.

 Hedgehogs sleep and hibernate under hedges, bushes and in piles of leaves and vegetation.

-Hedgehogs are nocturnal, so they sleep in the day and roam around feeding at night.
+Hedgehogs are nocturnal, so they sleep in the day and roam around to feed at night.

 Unfortunately it’s not always possible to avoid them on the roads.
 But where you can, do drive slowly and look out for little creatures crossing the road at night.